 Welcome

 Welcome to the web pages of the laboratory of Heroen Verbruggen.
-I am a principal researcher in CIBIO, the Research Centre in Biodiversity and Genetic Resources in Vairão, Portugal.
+I am a researcher with the Spanish Institute of Oceanography (IEO) within the Spanish National Research Council (CSIC).
+The team is situated in the joint unit between IEO and the Polytechnic University of Valencia (UPV) in Gandia, near Valencia.
 I also have an honorary appointment at the University of Melbourne in Australia, where part of my team is in Melbourne Integrative Genomics.

 Research Topics